mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

   * Independent of the infrastructure
 * Secures exchanges over the path provided by the infrastructure
   * **Between Application Data and Transport Security**
-* Usually relies on symetric cryptography with shared keys:
+* Usually relies on symmetric cryptography with shared keys:
   * Used to authenticate and encrypt the exchanges
   * No proof of origin
 ---

 # IoT Security Protocols - (D)TLS

-Transport Security (D)TLS characteristcis:
+Transport Security (D)TLS characteristics:
 * Application-to-Service communication security
   * Motes identifiers handled by the application
   * Independent of the infrastructure
 * User-to-Service communication security
-  * (D)TLS autenticates the communication to the service
+  * (D)TLS authenticates the communication to the service
   * User authentication is performed by the service
   * User (D)TLS termination point is usually not considered